source-academy/general/educator/assessment/README.md

 ## SECRET

-Represents an secret test case.
+Represents a secret test case.
 Secret test cases will not be sent to students but will be sent to the grading workspace.
+Primarily used to add more testcases for serverside autograding.
 Optional.
 Can have many.

 ### Attributes